How do organizations strategically change practices and culture?

 SHIFTING LEVELS OF ABSTRACTION: How Faceted Category Systems Influence Market Valuation Processes

 While prior work on the relationship between categories and valuation has focused on hierarchical category systems, modern product markets increasingly rely on faceted category systems that classify products according to multiple dimensions.
 In this paper, we suggest that a faceted perspective on categories leads to fundamentally different processes for valuing products.
 We investigate this issue with an inductive, qualitative study in the online advertising industry, an industry that relies heavily on a faceted category system.
 We find that market actors primarily use this faceted category system in two ways: at a high level of abstraction, they use broad, aggregated, averaged categories with few facets; at a low level of abstraction, they use granular, de-aggregated, de-averaged categories with numerous facets.
 We also find that valuation processes differ at high and low levels of categorical abstraction.
 At high levels, buyers rely on deductive theories of value and sellers construct custom solutions for buyers that reinforce and promote these theories; while at low levels, buyers and sellers conduct inductive experiments in which they clarify and realize value by adding or reducing categorical facets.
 Buyers and sellers further dynamically shift their levels of categorical abstraction to clarify value and optimize yield, respectively.

-INSTITUTIONAL FRAME SWITCHING: How Institutional Logics Influence Individual Action
+INSTITUTIONAL FRAME SWITCHING: How Institutional Logics Shape Individual Action

 Vern Glaser, Nathanael Fast, Derek Harmon, and Sandy Green